Aim of the course

 On successful completion of the module, participants should:

-• have hands-on experience with computer models for estimating exposure and risk
+- have insight in computer models for estimating exposure and risk;

 Participants will be required to actively take part in the discussions during the course.
 They will also be judged on the handling and presentation of a case study and by the result of a concise exam at the end of the course.

 Coordinator: Dr. Henk Vijverberg